Private island: Geographic distribution

+Swains Island in the Tokelau archipelago has been owned by the family of Eli Hutchinson Jennings since 1856.
+In the late 1910s, the U.S. and Britain agreed that the island fell under U.S. jurisdiction, and in 1925 it was administratively joined with American Samoa.
+In the 1950s, after a labor dispute between the Jennings family and workers on its copra plantation, a form of local government was established for the island, but the Jennings's ownership of the entire island was affirmed.

 Ownership

 Virtually all islands in the world are claimed and governed by some national government.
 That nation's laws apply, and any attempt by the owner to claim sovereignty would generally be unrealistic.
 Nevertheless, some people still try to set up their own micronations on islands, like real-estate millionaire Michael Oliver's attempt at building a libertarian city-state called the Republic of Minerva in the southern Pacific Ocean.
 There are widely varying government policies regarding private islands: for instance, islands off the coast of China, like any other land within the country, cannot be purchased outright, but only leased from the government for a maximum period of 50 years.

-"Private" islands in the United Kingdom, Brazil, Chile and some other countries are not legally entirely privateany foreshore, such as a beach, is owned by the government, and is hence publicly accessible property, despite what the owners of the land on the island may wish to claim.
+"Private" islands in the United Kingdom, Brazil, Chile and some other countries are not always legally entirely private – in some cases foreshore, such as a beach, is owned by the government, and is hence publicly accessible property, despite what the owners of the land on the island may wish to claim.
 The same applies to freedom to roam in Nordic countries: only the yard of a house and the immediate vicinity is legally protected against trespassing, and the water bodies around the island are freely navigable.

 There are many thousands of uninhabited islands in the world with potential for commercial development of tourist resorts or private recreational use.
 Some islands can be bought undeveloped, while others already have roads and/or houses.
 Islands are also available for rent.
 Many celebrities have their own private islands.

 Commercial development of uninhabited islands can raise ecological concerns, as many have a fragile environment.